jrohel/NetMount/SERVER.md

 When the `--slip-dev=<SERIAL_DEVICE>` option is used, it switches to the internal SLIP implementation and shares data via the specified `SERIAL_DEVICE`.
 In this case, the `--slip-speed=<BAUD_RATE>` option is also required to set the baud rate of the serial device.
 Optionally, hardware flow control can be enabled using `--slip-rts-cts=1`.
-The MTU of the built-in implementation is 1500 bytes - meaning the maximum size of a transmitted IP packet is 1500 bytes.
-To use a smaller MTU, configure it on the netmount DOS client side.
-The client will send and request packets accordingly.
+The MTU of the built-in implementation is 1500 bytes, meaning the maximum size of a received or transmitted IP packet is 1500 bytes.
+To use a smaller MTU, configure it on the NetMount DOS client side - the client will send and request packets accordingly.

 The `--bind-addr=<IP_ADDR>` option is not supported in this mode. `netmount-server` responds to all IP addresses, and the source IP address in reply matches the destination address of the incoming request.